 If you are overdue and are considering using an herbal tea to induce labor, you may want to consult with an expert practitioner.

 With all my three pregnancies I was overdue and I know the stress that mothers-to-be go through when waiting to give birth and not wanting to be medically induced.
+All of my three children where about a week later.

 Trust your body and your baby!